 *Customer review: “If I want to just drop 15 lbs on a diet, then it’s good to do Medifast.
 But as far as being on it long term and maintenance, I do not think it’s very good.” – Edna, Memphis, TN

-Because Medifast consists largely of meal replacements, like shakes and bars, some customers gave negative reviews of the taste.
+Because Medifast consists largely of meal replacements, like shakes and bars, some customers gave negative reviews of the “bad” taste.

 *Customer review: “Although I’ve lost 15 pounds, sometimes I miss the taste of ‘real’ food at certain meals.”
 Missy W. Durango, CO

 Calorie restriction plans, like Medifast, can result in lower energy levels, making prolonged exercise difficult during the initial “fast weight loss” phase.
+If you plan on doing an hour of CrossFit a day, this diet might not work for you.
+In fact, Medifast recommends no more than 45 minutes of strenuous exercise per day at first.

 Medifast Diet Review from WebMD